Ninja Kiwi: History

 developer, Digital Goldfish, who wanted to team up to release Bloons as an iPhone application, where it reached the number two position in the US app store.
 The relationship between Ninja Kiwi and Digital Goldfish continued long after this, with several members of the Digital Goldfish staff being completely devoted to the mobile development of Ninja Kiwi games.

 In 2012, Ninja Kiwi purchased Digital Goldfish.
 The previous titles that the two companies created together had racked up millions of downloads.
 Due to the already close relationship between the two companies, the merger was described by Digital Goldfish co-founder, Barry Petrie, as a "natural progressive step in the relationship between the two companies".
 Digital Goldfish was renamed Ninja Kiwi Europe.
 The merger increased the total number of Ninja Kiwi employees to 35.
 By 2021, the total number of employees had increased to 70.

-On March 24, 2021, Ninja Kiwi was acquired by Modern Times Group for around 1.6 billion Swedish crowns ($186 million USD), to "broaden its gaming portfolio", with expressed intent to expand into the tower defense genre whilst still maintaining the high quality standards that it strives for.
-The negotiations with MTG began on January 14, 2021, starting with an initial sum of between $130 to $150 million USD.
+On March 24, 2021, Ninja Kiwi was acquired by Modern Times Group for around 1.6 billion Swedish crowns ($186 million USD), to "broaden its gaming portfolio", with expressed intent to expand into the tower defense genre.
+The negotiations with MTG began on January 14, 2021, starting with an initial sum of between $130 and $150 million USD.
 Maria Redlin, MTG's group president and CEO, expressed her interest for acquiring Ninja Kiwi because of how they have created a "successful combination of paid and in-app purchase models in its pricing structure", which she argues is a major factor in Ninja Kiwi's success at creating quality games.
 The founders of Ninja Kiwi have responded that they are "genuinely excited to join MTG", with intent to join them on creating future business opportunities together.
 Ninja Kiwi had also announced their plans with MTG over the next year, including releasing Bloons TD Battles 2, the sequel to the multiplayer tower defense game Bloons TD Battles.